applicaster/developer.applicaster.com/book/getting-started/download-development-project.md

             module: 'applicaster-android-sdk'
         }
         ```
+5. To be able to debug correctly, please turn off pro-guard from the app level Gradle script.

-5. build and test your app on a simulator or device.
+6. Build and test your app on a simulator or device.
+Make sure you delete the app or perform a clean cache before installing the app again.